 Elinjaa falls definitely raised the bar.
 Again, you can’t see anything from the top, but with this one you have the option to walk down to it.
 And that’s exactly what we did.
 The walk isn’t long but it’s rather winding.
 Suddenly you emerge into this beautiful opening and feel like a young Tarzan.
 The waterfall is mesmerising.
 It cascades out before you onto little rocks that you can use as a pathway to get closer.
 Magical.

 I have a confession to make.
 I can’t remember the last waterfall we went to.
 Not even a little bit.
 I know, I know.
 How could I?!
 Let me lay my cards out.
 Millaa Millaa is small.
 Pretty, but small.
 We didn’t allocate much time to it, meaning our jolly jaunt around the circuit was run like a military operation so as to fit in all the hotspots!
 Forgive me?

 Despite the fact I don’t remember half of the Waterfall’s, I do remember how beautiful the drive was.
-We had such a nice time just admiring the great open roads, singing along very loudly in our Chubby camper, not a care in the world.
-These are the moments that make the trip, the moments you miss once it’s all over, the ones you will never forget.
+We had such a nice time just admiring the great open roads, singing along very loudly in our Chubby camper, without a care in the world.
+These are the moments that make the trip, the moments you miss once it’s all over.
+The ones you will never forget.
 So enjoy every second of them.

 Have you visited Millaa Milla?
 What was your favourite thing about it?